Mio Kudo

 Mio Kudo (工藤 美桜, Kudō Mio) is a Japanese actress, entertainer and model who is represented by Platinum Production.
-She is known for her roles as Kanon Fukami/Kamen Rider Kanon Specter in Kamen Rider Ghost (2015-2016) and Sayo Oharu/Kiramai Pink in Mashin Sentai Kiramager (2020–2021).
+She is known for her roles as Kanon Fukami/Kamen Rider Kanon Specter in Kamen Rider Ghost (2015–2016) and Sayo Oharu/Kiramai Pink in Mashin Sentai Kiramager (2020–2021).

 Biography

 Kudo started modeling when she was in fourth grade in elementary school.

 She was part of Charm Kids as Mana Fujitani until August 1, 2012.
 On September 16, she announced that she would revert to her birth name.
-She is currently part of Platinum Production and enrolled in Pisca.